-When the Genesys Rule Authoring Tool has been deployed by using Genesys Administrator, role task permissions can be configured in Genesys Administrator.
+When GRAT has been deployed by using Genesys Administrator, role task permissions can be configured in Genesys Administrator.

 A new Role object can be created under Provisioning > Accounts > Roles.
-On the Role Privileges tab there will be a check box to add the privileges that are associated with the Genesys Rule Authoring Generic Server.
+On the Role Privileges tab there is a check box to add the privileges that are associated with the Genesys Rule Authoring Generic Server.

-Users can be granted a specific set of permissions by adding them as members of a role-either individually or as part of an access group.
-There are four groups of privileges:
+You can grant users a specific set of permissions by adding them as members of a role-either individually or as part of an access group.
+There are six groups of privileges:

-- Rule Authoring-Create, Delete, Modify, and View - Rule Packages-Create, Modify, Delete, and Deploy - Rule Templates-Create, Modify, and Delete - Test Scenarios-Create, Modify, View, Delete and Execute - Business Calendars-Create, Delete, Modify, and View - Snapshots-Create, Delete, and View
+- Rule Authoring-Create, Delete, Modify, and View - Rule Packages-Create, Modify, Delete, and Deploy - Rule Templates-Create, Modify, and Delete - Test Scenarios-Create, Modify, View, Delete and Execute - · Business Calendars-Create, Delete, Modify, and View - Snapshots-Create, Delete, and View